Brunch for One

 To prepare you will just do a quick buttering of the ramekins, plop in the cream cheese or boursin in the bottom with optional add ins such as crab meat or crumbled bacon, and top with whatever is your favorite cheese.
 Aged Gruyere and goat cheese are my favorites but you will no doubt have your own so start experimenting!

-Next you’ll crack in the egg and drizzle the heavy cream around the sides.
-Place in an oven proof dish which you’ve covered with a folded towel and carefully pour in warm water to the depth of about an inch or two.
+Next, you’ll crack in the egg and drizzle the heavy cream around the sides.
+Place in an oven-proof dish that you’ve covered with a folded towel and carefully pour in warm water to the depth of about an inch or two.

-Soldier or civilian your tangy cream cheese enhanced egg and toast are best accompanied by a light salad which will give you all the energy you’ll need for a relaxing weekend.
+Soldier or civilian your tangy cream cheese enhanced egg and toast are best accompanied by an orange arugula salad which will give you all the energy you’ll need for a relaxing weekend.

 - For one serving: